Flannery O'Connor was a master short-story writer, dark humorist, and astute cultural observer.

 This morning's Washington Post said it is a "workers' market."
 A booming U.S.

-As part of a worldwide boycott of all old-growth redwood products, the World Stewardship Institute (WSI) is urging faith communities to ban the use of redwood in the construction
+As part of a worldwide boycott of all old-growth redwood products, the World Stewardship Institute is urging faith communities to ban the use of redwood in the construction of worship facilities.

 A conversation with Miriam Therese Winter on imagination, women in the church, and finding God between the lines.